COOL-LAMPS. VII. Quantifying Strong-lens Scaling Relations with 177 Cluster-scale Strong Gravitational Lenses in DECaLS: Results

 \section{Results}

 As Figure \ref{3d_plane_plot} shows, the BCG redshift, enclosed total mass, and enclosed luminosity are correlated.
-Indeed, we note that the most massive clusters in this work also possess a large stellar mass and thus have a large luminosity.
-Using \texttt{emcee}, we constrained a plane-of-best-fit using a likelihood maximization estimation taking into account the error in data on all three axes to describe this correlation---where X = $z_{_{BCG}}$, Y = $\mathrm{log}_{10}[M_{\Sigma} (<\theta_E) / M_{\odot}]$, and Z = $\mathrm{log}_{10}[L(<\theta_{E})/L_\odot]$---yielding:
+By performing a linear regression scatter using \texttt{emcee} that accounts for errors in data on both axes \citep{2010arXiv1008.4686H}, we find the slope of the logarithmic correlation between the enclosed total mass and enclosed luminosity to be $0.528^{+0.022}_{-0.023}$ with an intrinsic scatter in luminosity of $0.115^{+0.008}_{-0.007}$ dex from the posterior distribution of the Markov Chain Monte Carlo (MCMC) fit.
+Indeed, we note that the most-massive clusters in this work also possess a large stellar mass and thus have a large luminosity.
+Also using \texttt{emcee}, we constrained a plane-of-best-fit taking into account the error in data on all three axes to describe this correlation---where X = $z_{_{BCG}}$, Y = $\mathrm{log}_{10}[M_{\Sigma} (<\theta_E) / M_{\odot}]$, and Z = $\mathrm{log}_{10}[L(<\theta_{E})/L_\odot]$ with an intrinsic scatter on Z of $0.110^{+0.009}_{-0.008}$ dex---yielding:

-This simple and analyic relationship derived from a sample of known strong lenses, considering only quantities derived from observations, may have utility in differentiating \textit{bona fide} strong lenses from non-lenses in large samples of candidate lenses where the evidence of lensing is not nearly as robust as the sample of clusters analyzed here.
+The strong lensing candidates used to derive this relationship are, in our opinion, robust and unlikely to be non-lensing objects misclassified as \textit{bona fide} lenses.
+Within the COOL-LAMPS candidate sample from which this subset derives, and indeed any other sample of strong lens candidates, there are a much larger number of less robust candidate systems.
+The identification of these systems as strong lenses may be more uncertain due to less obvious lensing geometry, and also---as is true in all flux-limited surveys---many of the notional lensed images will be only ambiguously detected.
+However, the simple and analytic relationship above, derived from a subsample of robust candidate strong lenses considering only quantities derived from the discovery survey observations, may have utility in differentiating \textit{bona fide} strong lenses from non-lenses in the correspondingly larger samples of candidates where the evidence of lensing is not nearly as robust as the sample of candidates analyzed here.
 Moreover, this correlation offers a future opportunity to test simulations against observations---particularly those that aim to generate realistic galaxy populations in dense cluster environments.

 A full accounting of all measured quantities in this work can be found in Table \ref{tab:sample}.